-A common question that holistically inclined patients ask the dentist is “why do I need x-rays?”
-Some patients are concerned with the radiation associated with dental x-rays, or may think that too many need to be taken.
+A common question that patients ask the dentist during their child’s preventative visit is “why do I need x-rays?”
+Some patients are concerned with the radiation associated with dental x-rays or may think that too many need to be taken.
 The risks of not taking x-rays far outweigh the small amount of radiation that the patient is exposed to when having the x-ray taken.

 Among medical uses, dental x-rays expose the patient to less radiation than almost any x-ray that can be taken.
 According to the American Dental Association, a bitewing and periapical x-ray both deliver .005 millisieverts of radiation, whereas a panoramic x-ray delivers .01 millisieverts.
 For comparison, an x-ray of the upper G.I. tract delivers 6.0 millisieverts, over 1,200 times more than a bitewing or periapical.
 Per the CDC, a domestic flight in the United States delivers roughly the same dose of radiation (.004 millisieverts) as a dental x-ray.
 Every day, you are exposed to background radiation, which is made up of cosmic radiation from the sun and stars, radiation from radioactive materials naturally found on our planet, and a small percentage from man-made sources such as a nuclear power plant.

 In the above chart, dental x-rays fall under the category of conventional radiography/ fluroscopy and thereby contribute to less than 5% as a source of radiation exposure.
 Dental x-rays are considered safe and make up a very small portion of the radiation that a person is exposed to on a yearly basis.